shawnmukherji/liri-app-final/README.md

-# liri-app-final
+# liri-app
-Command line application like siri
+it's like Siri, but a command line application